GSA/digitalgov.gov/content/news/2023/04/2023-04-26-am-i-doing-it-right-a-check-up-for-agile-teams.md

 source_url: https://18f.gsa.gov/2023/03/23/A-check-up-for-agile-teams/
 source: 18f
 date: 2023-03-23 13:42:00 -0500
-kicker: Agile
+kicker: Agile Best Practices
 title: Am I doing it right?
-A check up for agile teams
+A checkup for agile teams
 deck: Even on the best teams, things need to be monitored and adjusted.
 If you are doing this for the first time, it can be even harder.
 In this article, I share some signals of what success looks like and what to do if you are stuck